 We climb the hill.
 On top, there are a few wooden buildings, a warehouse, a large structure for drying fish and a church with a classroom.

-The houses around have windows with clean glasses.
+The houses around have windows with clean glass.
 You can look inside and see the decor, coats on the hangers, dishes, and lamps.
 Outside there are wooden sledges and kennels for dogs, storage sheds for tools and spare parts for boats.

 But nobody is around.